keaideni/vectormatrix/README.md

 version 3 add the second correlation to the Calcu.h file.

 version 4 debug the wave bug. version 4.1 debug the bug in the correlation function.

+version 5 add the SigmaParticleNo and the Sigmacorrelation, together with the Parity.